OBenner/data-engineering-interview-questions/airflow.md

 + Celery is responsible for managing the workers.
 Celery creates a new one in the case of a failure.
 Cons:
 + Celery requires RabbitMQ/Redis for task queuing, which is redundant with what Airflow already supports.
-+ The setup is also complicated due to the above mentioned dependencies.
++ The setup is also complicated due to the above-mentioned dependencies.

 [Table of Contents](#Apache-Airflow)